contensis/contensis.github.io/api-src/delivery-api/accessing-entries/entry-search.md

 ## Paging

 Paging allows the number of results to be restricted to a defined count so that the results are easier to handle and ensures a response is returned quickly.
+The page number can also be specified to allow which set of results is to be returned.